AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 or to discuss any kind of boundary or limit.
 But what's the headline on that article?

-Do you think that would be nearer the front, wouldn't you?
+You think that would be nearer the front, wouldn't you?

 No, I think it's probably something about

 puffins or something.
-I don't know.
+I don't know, making a comeback.

 Is there no legislation happening, Sarah, because there's too much money involved?
 Here, for example, the Labour government seemed to think that making Britain into an enormous battery for